 Nearly Matt Humidity emulsion

-Our nearly matt humidity paint is essentially our nearly matt paint with added fungicide.
+Nearly matt humidity paint is essentially nearly matt paint with added fungicide.
 Sexy, right?
 It does however mean it’s suitable for higher humidity areas like kitchens and bathrooms.
 It’s anti-mould properties mean you won’t be plagued by unsightly black fungus creeping around your walls.
-What IS sexy, is that it’s available in all of our beautiful shades so you can really go to town styling up your interiors.
+What IS sexy, is that it’s available in many beautiful shades so you can really go to town styling up your interiors.
 Dark, moody bathroom, here we come – same prep rules apply though guys, there’s no escaping those preparation steps if you want to paint like a pro.

 Paint like a Pro, in summary…